 Students may request an official WITS transcript to be sent to a designated recipient.
 This request must be submitted online with the required transcript fee.
-Transcript Request Forms are available on the institutional website.
+The link to request a transcript is available on the institutional website.
 Students should allow two weeks from the date of submission of the transcript request for processing.
 Telephone requests cannot be honored.
 Students may receive unofficial copies of their transcript at no charge.
 All financial obligations must be met before transcripts will be issued.